LokeshAravapalli/refreshable-braille-display/README.md

    ```

 # Table for Pin Connections

+#(Note: VCC, GND, Enable Pins are not mentioned since they are the same for all components.)

 | **Component**          | **Pin Name**         | **Connected to** | **Description**        |
 |------------------------|----------------------|----------------------|------------------------|
 | Camera Module          | CSI Interface        | CSI Interface        | Camera connection      |